About

 Pronunciation

-Jeda Pearl (she/her) is a Scottish Jamaican writer and artist based in Edinburgh, Scotland.
-Her work often traverses/reflects the ‘in between’ and explores the intersections of be/longing, (intergenerational) memory, illness and disability, secrecy and survival.
-In 2022, she was shortlisted for the Sky Arts RSL Award and longlisted for the Women Poets’ Prize.
-Art installations include Windrush Legacy Creative Reflections (2023), Caledonian Biotech Library, 3033 (Scottish Storytelling Centre, 2022) and Acts of Observation (Collective, 2021).
+Jeda Pearl (she/her) is a Scottish Jamaican author and artist based in Edinburgh, Scotland.
+In 2024, she was shortlisted for the Royal Society of Literature (RSL) Jerwood Poetry Award, and her short fiction was longlisted by the British Science Fiction Association Awards.
+In 2022, her poetry was shortlisted for the Sky Arts RSL Award and longlisted for the Women Poets’ Prize.
+Art installations include Disrupting the Narrative (2024), Windrush Legacy Creative Reflections (2023), and Acts of Observation (2021).
 Performances include StAnza, Hidden Door, Push the Boat Out, Cymera and Edinburgh International Book Festival.
-Her poems and short stories are published by New Writing Scotland, Open Book, Not Going Back to Normal, Shoreline of Infinity, Aesthetica, and Peepal Tree Press. @JedaPearl jedapearl.com.
+Her poems and short stories are published by Luna Press, New Writing Scotland, Open Book, Not Going Back to Normal, Shoreline of Infinity, Aesthetica, Tapsalteerie, and her debut poetry collection, Time Cleaves Itself, is published by Peepal Tree Press. @JedaPearl jedapearl.com.

 Photos